We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 In most Western traditions, the ring finger is the fourth finger on the left hand, next to the pinky finger.
 The tradition stems from ancient Greek and Roman times when it was believed that the fourth finger had a vein that led directly to the heart.
 A ring on this finger symbolized deep love.
 With modern knowledge of human anatomy, it’s now known that all fingers have veins that connect to the heart.
 Still, the tradition remains of wearing an engagement ring on the fourth finger of the left hand.

 In Western tradition, wedding bands, such as these from Blue Nile, are generally also worn on the left-hand ring finger, the fourth finger next to the pinky.
 This again relates to the ancient belief that the finger had a direct vein to the heart.

 If you’re wearing a wedding band and an engagement ring, they’re traditionally placed on the same finger.
 The wedding ring usually is worn closest to the heart (and palm of the hand), and the engagement ring closer to the knuckle.
 If you choose a matching wedding band, they can often look like one ring when placed next to each other.
-Look at this example of a twist curved diamond rings.
+Look at this example of a twist curved diamond rings from Blue Nile.

 Wedding bands are usually exchanged at wedding ceremonies in Western cultures.
 Before the ceremony, the engagement ring is often switched to the right hand, so the wedding band can go on the left-hand ring finger during the ceremony.
 Once the wedding ring is on the ring finger, the engagement ring is placed on top of it, so it sits closest to the knuckle.
 Some place their engagement ring next to the wedding ring during the ceremony, while others do it after the ceremony.